 The Bay Area Toll Authority (BATA) is spearheading a pair of projects to improve mobility along the Interstate 580 corridor between Richmond and San Rafael.

 Both initiatives are designed to be four-year pilot projects.
-Construction is expected to begin in fall 2016 with completion of the third eastbound traffic lane opened in April 2018.
+Construction began in early 2017, with completion of the third eastbound traffic lane opened in April 2018.
 Completion of the bicycle pedestrian path from Point Richmond to San Rafael is slated for the spring of 2019.